 - Add olive oil, garlic, cumin, and salt to the tahini and lemon juice mixture.
 Blend for 30 seconds, scrape the sides of the bowl, then blend for another 30 seconds.

-- Add 1 cup of chickpeas (or half a can).
+- Add 1 cup of cooked and softened chickpeas.
 Process for 1 minute, then add remaining chickpeas and process for 1-2 minutes more until the mixture is thick and smooth.

 - If the mixture is too thick (which it will likely be at first), turn on the food processor and slowly add 2-4 Tbsp of cold water until you reach your perfect consistency and smoothness.